AlexWFreitas/BluePrince/1. TODO/continuous/Diary.md

 Before Day 138
 - I am still thinking about the letter to Herbert mom
-- Looking at the family tree drawing, Herbert's mother is Baroness Auravel
+- Looking at the family tree drawing, Herbert's mother is Baroness Auravei
 - The cipher puzzle was unlocked through the use of Family Core and Number Core theory
 - The place where I first learned the number core theory is at the file cabinet I found in the mining room
 	- The number core theory letter was sent to the Baroness